Disclosure – Telling Other People About Your Schizophrenia

 If you are single, then at some point in your recovery you will naturally start to think about dating again and the issue of whether or when to tell your new partner arises.
 This can be a difficult issue.
 If you tell them and they react badly, the relationship may come to an abrupt end.
 On the other hand, if you hold the truth back for too long they may see this as dishonesty and find it difficult to trust you in the future.

 These fears are far from groundless.
 A recent survey carried out for the Time to Change campaign found that people would be four times more likely to leave a partner because of a mental health problem than a physical disability.6 We have to face up to telling our partners at some time, difficult though it may be.
 Choosing the right time and the right way to tell them will need the utmost care.

 If you are looking for work you need to think about disclosing to any future employer.
 However, there are ways of doing this, that won’t put you at an enormous disadvantage.
-This subject is covered in much more detail in our information sheets on Getting Into Work.
+This subject is covered in much more detail in our pages on Getting Into Work.

 Work and College Colleagues

 If you don’t feel able to talk about your mental illness at work, then you are not alone.
 A survey in 2011, carried out by the Chartered Institute of Personnel and Development of 2,000 workers, found that only four in ten of them would feel confident in discussing mental health problems with their employer.5

 Employers and colleagues at work may have pre-existing ideas about what a diagnosis of schizophrenia means.
 They may be influenced by adverse press reports of people going crazy or becoming dangerous, or they may assume that people with schizophrenia cannot handle certain types of work.8